 Further reinforcing Gucci's reputation as an influential and progressive fashion brand the new and contemporary vision injected by Creative Director Alessandro Michele fully embraces the fashion codes, innovation and contemporary attitude of the House, therby further enhancing it's status as one of the world's most desirable luxury fashion brands and a definitive 21st century statement of contemporary coolness.

-Timepieces and jeweller are produced by Gucci's own skilled craftsmen: master watchmakers work in Gucci's own ateliers in La Chaux-de-Fonds Switzerland, and goldsmiths create magnificent pieces in Italy.
-Each piece typically incorporates Gucci's signature emblems such as the Horsebit marrying quality materials with inimitable Gucci flair.
+Timepieces and jewellery are produced by Gucci's own skilled craftsmen: master watchmakers work in Gucci's own ateliers in La Chaux-de-Fonds Switzerland, and goldsmiths create magnificent pieces in Italy.
+Gucci watch collections are synonymous with fine quality, contemporary elegance, style and glamour.
+Each collection incorporates the brand's signature motifs, such as the Horsebit or 'GG' monograms.